 Chances are you learned the basics of essay structure in high school.
 But in case you’re out of practice—for example, if you spent the last few years knee deep in math or computer science—here’s a refresher.

-Anywhere from a sentence to a paragraph, the introduction creates context for the reader.
+- Introduction – Anywhere from a sentence to a paragraph, the introduction creates context for the reader.
 Generally speaking, it should provide an overview of the topics you’ll be discussing.
-But, depending upon the style of your essay, it could also serve as a dramatic lead-in, setting the stage for a story you’ll be telling..
+But, depending upon the style of your essay, it could also serve as a dramatic lead-in, setting the stage for a story you’ll be telling.

-How Long Should a Personal Statement for Graduate School Be?
+How Long Should a Personal Statement Be for Grad School?

 While every school will have its own requirements, generally a personal statement should fall between 250 and 750 words.
 This is roughly one half to one full page.